lejianwen/rustdesk-api/README_EN.md

   <img src="https://contrib.rocks/image?repo=lejianwen/rustdesk-api" />
 </a>

-## If you find this project helpful, please give it a star, thank you!
+## Thanks for your support!
+If you find this project useful, please give it a ⭐️.
+Thank you!